-How to clean a Smoke Buddy in 3 simple steps
+How to clean inside a Smoke Buddy in 3 simple steps

 However, legalization doesn’t mean destigmatization.
 After all, there are those still alive who were introduced to marijuana as “the Devil’s Lettuce” in propaganda films.
 Of course, there’s bound to be a little hesitation when it comes to marijuana, and its legal status has little effect on some people’s opinion of the plant.
 So if you want to smoke, but need to do so discreetly, what’s the next step?

 One thing you can always do is just smoke late at night, outside, under cover of night.
 But, I mean, come on - really?
 Who wants to be stuck smoking in the wee hours of the night just to keep it secret?
 Well, search no further for an alternative.
 The Smokebuddy is the next best thing to having smell-free weed.

 So we all remember sploofs, right?
 You know, that handy little device you roughly constructed from a paper towel roll, some rubber bands, and a few dryer sheets?
 You’d stuff the tube half-full of scented dryer sheets, clamp a dryer sheet over one end, and blow your smoke through the other.
 These tools were absolutely perfect for making you think you were covering up the smell and filtering the smoke, while in reality you were stinking up your parents basement with the scent of a Phish concert in a laundromat.
 Yeah, those sploofs.